 Bank-A-Count designs its processes and procedures related to variably printed documents to meet its objectives for the successful delivery of printed products.
 Those objectives are based on the service commitments Bank-A-Count makes to user entities, the laws and regulations that govern the provision of checks and other printed products, and the financial, operational, and compliance requirements Bank-A-Count has established for the services.
-The print services of Bank-A-Count are subject to the security and privacy requirements of the GLBA as well as state privacy security laws and regulations in the jurisdictions in which Bank-A-Count operates.
+The print services of Bank-A-Count are subject to the security and privacy requirements of the Gramm-Leach-Bliley Act (GLBA) as well as state privacy security laws and regulations in the jurisdictions in which Bank-A-Count operates.

-Security, confidentiality, and processing integrity commitments to user entities are documented and communicated in service level agreements (SLA) and other customer agreements, as well as in the description of the service offering provided online.
+Security, processing integrity, and confidentiality commitments to user entities are documented and communicated in service level agreements (SLA) and other customer agreements, as well as in the description of the service offering provided online.

-- Security commitments include principles within the fundamental designs to permit system users to access the information they need based on their roles in the system while restricting them from accessing information not needed for their role. - Confidentiality commitments include the use of encryption technologies to protect customer data both at rest and in transit.
+- Security commitments include principles within the fundamental designs to permit system users to access the information they need based on their roles in the system, while restricting them from accessing information not needed for their role. - Processing integrity commitments include the complete and accurate processing of variably printed documents in accordance with specifications to meet customer objectives. - Confidentiality commitments include the use of encryption technologies to protect customer data both at rest and in transit.